 If you are concerned about disk space, you can Reduce Windows 10 Disk Footprint on your PC.

 Hence, using the above-mentioned commands you can get to know about the support of TRIM on your SSD.
 Moreover, you can also enable or disable Trim feature for your file system depending on its status.
-However, the Trim command for SSD in Windows 10 is an essential feature as it improves the performance of your PC and takes it to one level up.
+However, the Trim command for SSD in Windows 11 and 10 is an essential feature as it improves the performance of your PC and takes it to one level up.
 In the end, if you have more commands for the same, write to us.